Use these tips and advice from Dr. Gracey Welsh to properly care for your gun dog after a hunt.

 The moment your dog barrels through the cover or dives into the water at your command to find the coveted prize is amazing for both handler and dog.
 Everyone’s adrenaline is pumping and the focus is so intensely set on the goal that sometimes injuries can go unnoticed until things slow down.
 I always advocate for setting aside 5-10 minutes per dog to check them over before putting them up and away after a working session.
 This time is valuable bonding time and can also catch potential issues, which sooner leads to a better resolution and faster recovery.

-Start with a head to toe evaluation of each dog, one at a time.
+Start with a head to toe evaluation of each dog, one at a time before your dog heads into the kennel.
 Starting at the mouth, lift the lips and inspect the mouth.
 Look for broken teeth, bleeding gums or foreign objects in the mouth.
 Pay attention to gum color and monitor for any changes in what might be ‘normal’ for your dog.
 Broken teeth are often painful and can get infected.
 But the sooner it’s dealt with, the sooner these issues can be avoided.
 I will very frequently find ticks, grass awns, or briars stuck between the gums and teeth.
 This is a good opportunity to remove these from the mouth.
 Next, gently manipulate the eyelids.
 You’re looking for any redness, increased discharge, or foreign material.
 An over-the-counter saline eyewash can be used to gently flush away any dirt or plant material that has accumulated in the eyes.
 I’m generally pretty conservative when it comes to the eyes.
 After all, they’re pretty important!
 Any increased redness or squinting would be alerts that a visit to the local vet might be necessary.
 A quick peek in the ears to check for scrapes, ticks or prickers is an easy next step.

 Run your hands up the dog’s snout and over the head and neck on both sides.
 This is an effective way to find any swelling or abrasions in this area.
 If found, they need to get dealt with.
 Continue running your hands down from the bottom of the neck to the tip of the tail.
 Try to key in on pain, cuts, or abnormal swelling.
 Long tailed dogs may often have cracked the end of their tail and you may find blood along the tail and, given how hard they wag their tails while working, even along the sides of the dog.
 This can easily be cleaned up with some hydrogen peroxide to ensure that there is no major cut or abrasion under the bloodied haircoat.